foivoskar/pyGCMT/README.md

 # GCMTdownloader
-A python script, using ObsPy tools, to generate Global CMT solution catalogs.
+A python script, using ObsPy tools, to generate Global CMT solution catalogues.